 With the publication of the Scrum Guide 2020, the Sprint itself was named the fifth Scrum Event.
 The sprint is a container for all activities and work that are necessary to achieve the product goal, including the four other Scrum events, the refinement, the actual development activities or, for example, the coordination with stakeholders.

 Outputs of a Sprint are the newly created Product Increment as well as another iteration of the Product Backlog.
 This was refined and expanded by the team during the Sprint, or otherwise adapted.
-Thus, it represents the current view of the team on the requirements of the product.
+Thus, it represents the current view of the team on the upcoming requirements of the product.

 According to the Scrum Guide 2020, “Sprint Planning initiates the Sprint by laying out the work to be performed for the Sprint.
 This resulting plan is created by the collaborative work of the entire Scrum Team.”
 Therefore, the team is supposed to answer the following three questions.
 “Why is this Sprint valuable?“, “What can be done in this Sprint?” and “How will the chosen work get done?“

 In other, more simple words, the Scrum team is supposed to create a plan for the next Sprint.
-Therefore, is has to define a goal that shall be reached, the activities that have to be done to do so, and a plan how those activities shall be performed.
+Therefore, it has to define a goal that shall be reached, the activities that have to be done to do so, and a plan how those activities shall be performed.

 The Product Backlog is the source of requirements from which the Sprint Backlog can be selected.
 The Product Owners idea or vision for the Sprint is the guideline for the selection of those tasks.
 The capacity and capabilities serve as constraints for the amount of work that can be selected, as well as for the type of work that can be selected.
-E.g., database implementation should only be planned when developers with corresponding expertise are available in the next Sprint.

 Outputs of the Sprint Planning are the Sprint Goal, the Sprint Backlog, and the plan on how this work is supposed to be performed and delivered.
 In more simple words, the outputs are the goal that shall be reached, the todo list of things that have to be done to do so, and an idea of “who does what, and in which order do we do it?”.

-Inputs of the Daily Scrum are therefore the current status of the Sprint Backlog and the Sprint Goal.
+Inputs of the Daily Scrum are the current status of the Sprint Backlog and the Sprint Goal.
 The Sprint Backlog must not only be updated on a daily basis, but must also reflect the status quo at the beginning of the Daily Scrum.
 Furthermore, the awareness of the team’s current plan on how to achieve the Sprint Goal is needed as input.
 Only if the status quo, the goal to be achieved and the path leading there are clear to the team, the path can be adapted accordingly.

 “The purpose of the Sprint Review is to inspect the outcome of the Sprint and determine future adaptations.
 The Scrum Team presents the results of their work to key stakeholders and progress toward the Product Goal is discussed.”